-The Department is offering EDs in Pennsylvania the opportunity to receive free technical assistance, consultation, and support from expert opioid medical consultant clinicians with OUD treatment knowledge to optimize care for patients with OUD.
+The Department offered EDs in Pennsylvania the opportunity to receive free technical assistance, consultation, and support from expert opioid medical consultant clinicians with OUD treatment knowledge to optimize care for patients with OUD.

 Opioid use disorder is a strongly stigmatized, chronic relapsing disease; it is not a moral failing.
 People who present to the ED for other chronic diseases such as diabetes or asthma are stabilized with medication and linked to outpatient care.
 Individuals with OUD can overcome addiction with a similar treatment plan (National Institute on Drug Abuse).

 Medication-assisted treatment (MAT) is the use of medications, in combination with counseling to treat opioid use disorder.
 Buprenorphine is one of the medications approved by the Food and Drug Administration (FDA) to treat opioid use disorder.
 As with all medications used in MAT, buprenorphine should be prescribed as part of a comprehensive whole-person approach treatment plan that includes other behavioral therapies and support systems (SAMHSA.gov).

 EDs are a vital point of engagement for buprenorphine initiation and long-term linkage to treatment.
 A